Sen. Ben Ray Luján Expressed Frustration, Dedication to Federal Permitting Reform

 Despite partisan challenges, Luján said moving past them was necessary for the U.S. to become a world leader.

 WASHINGTON, Feb.
-4, 2026 – Permitting reform is a bipartisan issue and should no longer be stalled or slowed, Sen. Ben Ray Luján, D-N.M., because doing so is vital for expanding artificial intelligence and technology in the United States.
+4, 2026 – Permitting reform is a bipartisan issue and should no longer be stalled or slowed, said Sen. Ben Ray Luján, D-N.M., because doing so is vital for expanding artificial intelligence and technology in the United States.

 Broadband BreakfastBroadband Breakfast